cryptexfinance/website/src/pages/blog/2021-08-17-indexing-crypto-the-missing-piece.md

 2. Second, the tax burden is reduced.
 Index funds don't change their stock or bond holdings as often as actively managed funds.
 This often results in fewer taxable capital gains distributions from the fund, which could reduce your tax bill.
 3. Third, investors incur far lower costs to invest in an index.
 All index funds have professional portfolio managers.
 What they don't have is the need to pay more for the expertise and time it takes to hand-select stocks or bonds for each fund.

-In addition to the benefits outlined by Vanguard, and perhaps on an anecdotal level, researching individual crypto assets is a time-consuming process that may require technical knowledge that investors would prefer to avoid.
-Investing in index tokens eliminates the need to do heavy due diligence on each asset.
+In addition to the benefits outlined by Vanguard, investing in index tokens eliminates the need to do heavy due diligence on each asset.
+Researching individual crypto assets is a time-consuming process that may require technical knowledge which investors would prefer to avoid.

 Furthermore, Americans who trade crypto assets trigger a taxable event with every trade, which they may want to avoid by taking a position in an index token.
 When the portfolio manager adjusts the index, the individual investors do not trigger a taxable event.

 Each of these benefits also applies to index tokens, which derive their value from the aggregated price of their respective index.
 In the case of TCAP, price is derived from the total market cap of the cryptocurrency market as aggregated by Cryptex.

-#### Drawbacks of Index Tokens
+## Drawbacks of Index Tokens

 It should be noted that there are drawbacks to investing in index tokens.
 Just as the index protects investors from dramatic short-term drops in price, there is an equal limit to the positive growth an investor has exposure to.
 Considering the regular occurrence of cryptocurrencies that may pump 100x, the index limits the amount of growth of one’s portfolio.